While in Chapter 4 curves played the secondary role

 of the curve between the points and .

-Second, suppose that corresponds to arc length , and let the points and correspond to the values and
+Second, suppose that corresponds to arc length , and let the points and correspond to

 , where